-111 Joseph, R., Human rights and the unborn child, Martinus Nijhoff Publishers, Leiden i Boston, 2009, p.
+114 Joseph, R., Human rights and the unborn child, Martinus Nijhoff Publishers, Leiden i Boston, 2009, p.
 316.

-112 Coleman, J., Two versions of the practical difference thesis, in: Himma, Einar, K., (Ed.), The nature of Law: Philosophical Issues in Conceptual Jurisprudence and Legal Theory, Foundation Press, New York, 2011, p.
-323. Likewise Hart, op. cit. note 100, p.
+115 Coleman, J., Two versions of the practical difference thesis, in: Himma, Einar, K., (Ed.), The nature of Law: Philosophical Issues in Conceptual Jurisprudence and Legal Theory, Foundation Press, New York, 2011, p.
+323. Likewise Hart, op. cit. note 102, p.
 236.

-"Nazi-like laws are binding in a technical sense, but do not provide moral reasons for action", concludes Finnis.
-113 Law as an expression of exclusively social circumstances is conditioned by power, and then also by economic interests, which could justify slavery and abortion (if it is the murder of a human being) and characterize it as a sociological determinant separated from value judgment.
+and characterize it as a sociological determinant separated from value judgment.
 Changes of law and therefore of rights, which are the consequence of social changes, come by themselves, but it is necessary to distinguish between the areas and branches of the law that are conditioned by social changes, from natural rights that remain the same regardless of social changes, and if we change them, it almost always ends up adding up bad consequences at the end of an era.
 An example of this is the Dred Scott judgment of the Supreme Court of the United States of America (hereinafter: USA), which separated law from morality, in such a way that the question of whether a slave was a person was not considered a moral question.
 The legal norm in the respective areas is not exclusively technical, but also includes a moral dimension.
 It is not possible to comprehensively mark a social practice as morally neutral, and thus the legal framework that regulates it, because it is obvious that some social behaviors have moral implications, such as theft, lies and murders.